-The aquarium may be compact but surprisingly the variety is impressive – I have seen not only goldfish, lizards, and turtles but also rare species like sea lions, penguins, sharks, stingrays, otters, and seals… (Although on the other hand I hoped the animals could have more space to move around…)
+The aquarium may be compact but surprisingly the variety is impressive – I have seen not only goldfish, lizards, and turtles but also rare species like sea lions, penguins, sharks, stingrays, otters, and seals… (Although on the other hand, I hoped the animals could have more space to move around…)

 The Highlight of the aqua park would definitely be Jellyfish Ramble and The performance at the Stadium.

-In Jellyfish Ramble, different kinds of jellyfish were displayed in cyclical tanks, lit by cyber LED light and accompanied with mysterious audio effects.
+In Jellyfish Ramble, different kinds of jellyfish were displayed in cyclical tanks, lit by cyber LED light and accompanied by mysterious audio effects.
 The walls and ceiling are installed with mirrors so that the room looked bigger and fantastical. 😛

-There were two dolphin shows each day in the evening at the Stadium, which is about 20 minutes.
+There was two dolphin shows each day in the evening at the Stadium, which is about 20 minutes.
 Beware though there could be quite a lot of people waiting for the show so grab a seat earlier if you need to sit down for the performance.
 The show was not long but tastefully done with professionally designed lighting and music.
 The pool had a circular water screen that served as a great backdrop when the dolphins were leaping out from the water…